-Mark is a Chartered Accountant and Chartered Financial Analyst.
 Mark was born in Ottawa and obtained his Honours Bachelor of Commerce degree from Carleton University.
 He obtained his CA designation while working for KPMG and then worked for Nortel Networks for 10 years in various roles in Canada, England, Hong Kong and Germany.
 Mark returned to Toronto in 2002 and worked for Symcor Inc until 2011 and has been active with many volunteer roles including the Chair of Finance for Fashion Cares from 2003 to 2007 and Treasurer/Secretary of CFA Society Toronto from 2011 to the present.
-Mark is currently working for Symcor Inc. in a Corporate Development role based in downtown Toronto.
-He is pursuing the Chartered Business Valuator (CBV) designation.
-Mark's interest in SB&H stems from the fact that he had a sister with spina bifida.
+Mark is currently working in a consulting capacity primarily in the areas of business valuation and financial modeling.
+Mark’s interest in SB&H stems from the fact that he had a sister with spina bifida.

 Kasia obtained her Bachelor of Commerce degree from McMaster University in 1993 and her career spans capital markets, financial services, technology and project management.
 She has completed level 1 of the Chartered Financial Analyst program, holds the Canadian Investment Manager designation, and is a member of the Institute of Corporate Directors and the Project Management Institute.
 Kasia is committed to raising awareness and funds for research.
 She is inspired by her young son Bode, and by the courage and determination of families of children with spina bifida and/or hydrocephalus.

 Alan is a graduate of Ryerson University’s School of Radio and Television Arts where he obtained his BA in 1998.
 Since that time, he has held various positions with CTV and Rogers Media including a role with Canada’s Olympic Broadcast Media Consortium during the 2010 Vancouver Olympic Winter Games.
 Alan currently works for Bell Media where he holds the position of Director, Rights Management.
 New to the Board, some of Alan’s previous volunteer experience includes work with Canada World Youth/Jeunesse Canada Monde and with local community associations.
 Alan is a very proud father of two children, one of whom has spina bifida.